vives-project-xp/Zend/README.md

 ```

 You should now see a command line where you can type your GCODE command directly.

-type `$$` to see all the current cofiguration settings.
+type `$$` to see all the current configuration settings.
 For more info on what they mean visit the [grbl wiki](https://github.com/gnea/grbl/wiki).

 Following commands are also defined and recognized: